Jericho1060/DU-Industry-HUD/README.md

 ![DU INDUSTRY HUD SCREEN](ressources/images/industry_hud_screen.png)

-# Guilded Server (better than Discord)

-You can join me on Guilded for help or suggestions or requests by following that link : https://guilded.jericho.dev

 # Discord Server

 You can join me on Discord for help or suggestions or requests by following that link : https://discord.gg/qkdjyqDZQZ